12 Texas bars have alcohol permits suspended for violating coronavirus health protocols

 A dozen bars in Texas have had their alcohol permits temporarily suspended as of Sunday after they failed to meet health protocols put in place to slow the spread of COVID-19.

-The Texas Alcoholic Beverage Commission (TABC) found evidence to hand down the suspensions for 12 bars located in eight cities, including, Dallas, Houston, Austin, Fort Worth, and El Paso, after the public agency conducted undercover operations over the past few nights, according to a release.
+The Texas Alcoholic Beverage Commission (TABC) found evidence to hand down the suspensions for 12 bars located in eight cities, including, Dallas, Houston, Austin, Fort Worth, and El Paso, after the public agency conducted undercover investigations of the establishments, according to a release.

 "Protecting the health and safety of Texans during this pandemic is our top priority," TABC Executive Director Bentley Nettles said.
 "We warned businesses TABC will have no tolerance for breaking the rules, and now, some bars are paying the price.
 I hope other establishments will learn from these suspensions."